khamidou/khamidou.github.io/_drafts/writing_sms_based_auth_for_rails_apps.markdown

 Let's add SMS-based two-factor auth to a generic Rails application.
 Hopefully we'll learn what makes an auth system robust along the way.
 We'll be using [devise](https://github.com/plataformatec/devise), because it's pretty much the standard library for adding user support to a Rails app.

-One warning: I haven't written serious ruby in a while -- I mostly work with Python[^inbox] -- so a pythonism or two may have slipped in.
+A warning: I haven't written serious ruby in a while -- I mostly work with Python[^inbox] -- so a pythonism or two may have slipped in.

 ## The basics: generating codes